LinkUVerse/rtd/docker/fullnode/README.md

 **Important:** The commands in this document assume you use Docker Compose V2.
 The `docker compose` command uses a dash (`docker-compose`) in Docker Compose V1.
 If you use Docker Compose V1, replace the space in each `docker compose` command with a dash (`docker-compose`).
 For more information, see [Docker Compose V2](https://docs.docker.com/compose/#compose-v2-and-the-new-docker-compose-command).

-## Test the Sui Full node
+## Test the Rtd Full node

 After the Full node starts you can test the JSON-RPC interfaces.

-## View activity on your local Full node with Sui Explorer
+## View activity on your local Full node with Rtd Explorer

-Sui Explorer supports connecting to a local network.
-To view activity on your local Full node, open the URL: [https://explorer.sui.io/?network=local](https://explorer.sui.io/?network=local).
+Rtd Explorer supports connecting to a local network.
+To view activity on your local Full node, open the URL: [https://explorer.rtd.io/?network=local](https://explorer.rtd.io/?network=local).

-You can also change the network that Sui Explorer connects to by selecting it in the Sui Explorer interface.
+You can also change the network that Rtd Explorer connects to by selecting it in the Rtd Explorer interface.

 ### Stop the Full node